benchmarkstudios/slackbox/README.md

 First you'll want to create your Slack Slash Command, which you can do by going to your [Slash Commands page](https://my.slack.com/services/new/slash-commands).

+During setup, have your slash command submit a POST to your app's `/store` endpoint, e.g. `https://app-name.herokuapp.com/store`.

 Make a note of the `token`, as you'll need it later to help guard against cross-site request forgery.

 ###Spotify